Skip to main content

 How the Vicinity Update Affected Proximity Bias

-In our opinion, the introduction of the “Vicinity Update” (affectionately named by the SEO community) by Google as a part of the November 2021 local search update made Google’s proximity bias stronger.
 This update makes it so that businesses that are close to the searcher rank better than businesses that are further away, even if that further away business is more legitimate, more highly rated, or even has better services.
-Of course, keep in mind that the proximity factor is only one of hundreds of factors that Google’s algorithm looks at for calculating what results should appear for a given query.
+Of course, keep in mind that the proximity factor is only one of hundreds of factors that Google’s algorithms look at for calculating what results should appear for a given query.

 Test the Impact of the Proximity Bias on Your Business

 One of the best ways to check the proximity bias impact on your business is to sample rankings for your target keywords using a keyword rank tracking tool.
-Based on the combination of features and affordability, our preferred local rank tracking tool is BrightLocal.
-They allow you to run multiple reports that scan where your business’ website and Google Business Profile shows up based on searchers in different zip codes or cities.
+Based on the combination of features and affordability, our preferred local rank tracking tool is BrightLocal which we've been using here at Igniting Business since 2017.
+BrightLocal allows you to run multiple reports that scan where your business’ website and Google Business Profile ranks within search engine result pages (including Google and Bing) based on searchers in different zip codes or cities.

-Additionally, even more helpful for the proximity bias, BrightLocal also has a visual local search grid rank tracker that allows you to see your rankings overlayed on a map simulating visitors expanding out from your location (block by block if desired).
-So, you can see where you rank if a searcher is half a mile south of your location, 3 miles northeast, etc.
+Additionally, even more helpful for proximity bias analysis, BrightLocal also has a visual local search grid rank tracker that allows you to see your rankings overlayed on a map simulating visitors expanding out from your location (block by block if desired).
+Using this tool, you can see where your business ranks if a searcher is half a mile south of your location, 3 miles northeast, etc. This an excellent method to see to what extent your business is being impacted by the Proximity Bias.

-If you want to test out their tool and check your rankings, BrightLocal has 14-day free trial available.
+If you want to test out BrightLocal's tool and check your rankings, BrightLocal typically has free trial available.

-As mentioned above, Google’s proximity bias does have a bearing on your small business SEO performance.
-However, proximity bias is just but one of the hundreds of factors that impact your SEO.
+As mentioned above, Google’s proximity bias does have a significant impact on your small business SEO performance.
+However, proximity bias is just but one of the thousands of factors that impact your SEO.

 At Igniting Business, we strive to help you improve your small business SEO efforts.
-For more local SEO tips, subscribe to our newsletter!
-To learn more about our ongoing SEO services, contact us today!
+For more local SEO tips, subscribe to our free newsletter!

 At no additional cost to you, we may receive a commission if you click on some of the links on this website and make a purchase.